codefred77/rtbustracker/README.md

     <script src="http://maps.google.com/maps/api/js?REPLACE_WITH_YOUR_KEY"></script>

 3. Load the index.html file into your browser
-4. Enter the route you want to track (form demonstartion purposes only routes 1 and 9 are valid)
+4. Enter the route you want to track (for demonstartion purposes only routes 1 and 9 are valid)
 5. Hit the "Enter" button